cert-manager/google-cas-issuer/README.md

 cert-manager is configured for Google CAS using either a `GoogleCASIssuer` (namespace-scoped) or a `GoogleCASClusterIssuer` (cluster-wide).

 Inspect the sample configurations below and update the PROJECT_ID as appropriate.
-Credentials can be omitted if you have configured the CSA issuer controller with Workload Identity.
+Credentials can be omitted if you have configured the CAS issuer controller with Workload Identity.

 ```yaml
 # googlecasissuer-sample.yaml